 A financial journalist who broke the boys' club barrier on the stock exchange floor and became a defining voice of business television.

-Maria Bartiromo didn't just report on Wall Street; she became one of its most recognizable symbols.
-Starting in the early 1990s, she was the first journalist to report live from the floor of the New York Stock Exchange, a visual that cemented her as 'the Money Honey' and signaled a new, accessible era of financial news.
-Her career, born from gritty reporting on the bond market, evolved into anchoring marquee shows on CNBC before she moved to Fox Business and Fox News.
-There, she helmed programs like 'Mornings with Maria,' blending hard market analysis with interviews of CEOs and politicians.
-Her style—direct, confident, and deeply sourced—made her a trusted guide for Main Street investors and a formidable interviewer in corporate and political circles, shaping how America talks about money.
+Maria Bartiromo was the first journalist to report live from the floor of the New York Stock Exchange in the early 1990s.
+That visual made her a symbol of accessible financial news.
+She started with gritty reporting on the bond market, then anchored marquee shows on CNBC before moving to Fox Business and Fox News.
+Her programs, like 'Mornings with Maria,' blended market analysis with CEO and politician interviews.
+Her direct, confident style made her a trusted guide for Main Street investors and a formidable interviewer.

 1965–1980